hack4impact-calpoly/wilshire-hope-chest/docs/template-repo/getting-started.md

 5. Enable format on save in your IDE
    1. Click the settings button in the bottom left
       <img src="../images/vs-code-settings.png" alt="VSCode Settings 1" width="500"/>
+   2. Search "formatter" and set your default formatter to Prettier
-   2. Search "format on save" and click the checkbox
+   3. Search "format on save" and click the checkbox
 6. Enable the pre-commit hook by running `npx mrm@2 lint-staged` at the root of your repository

 ## Setup for Tech Leads

 1. Review the [repo-features](./repo-features.md) document to understand what is included in this repository off the bat
 2. Edit the "One time setup" section above as needed, then execute those steps
-3. Follow the [amplify-setup](./amplify-setup.md) guide (assuming you are using Amplify for your backend)
+3. Follow the [amplify-setup](./amplify-setup.md) guide (assuming you are using Amplify for your backend) (TODO)
-4. Turn on branch protections (TODO)
+4. Turn on branch protections
    1. Visit your repo on [github.com](https://github.com)
    2. Click the Settings button on the top bar
    3. Click the branches tab on the left sidebar